-Collections: Museum of New Zealand Te Papa Tongarewa, Wellington; Waikato Museum of Art and History, Hamilton; Aratoi Wairarapa Museum of Art and History, Wairarapa; Waikato Museum of Art and History, Hamilton
+COLLECTIONS: Museum of New Zealand Te Papa Tongarewa, Wellington; Waikato Museum of Art and History, Hamilton; Aratoi Wairarapa Museum of Art and History, Wairarapa

-Public Exhibitions: Sleeper Dreamer Space Adventure, Aratoi Wairarapa Museum of Art and History (2017); Figures in the Landscape, Waiheke Art Gallery, Auckland (2012); The Inimitable Mister Hopkins: The Barry Hopkins Art Collection, Waikato Museum of Art & History, Hamilton (2009); Mind Games: An exhibition of Surrealism in Aotearoa, Hastings City Art Gallery (2009); Wairarapa Review, Aratoi, Wairarapa Museum of Art and History, Masterton (2007); New Work (accompanying exhibition to Extinct Birds of New Zealand book launch), Museum of New Zealand Te Papa Tongarewa, Wellington (2006); Wairarapa Review, Aratoi - Wairarapa Museum of Art and History, Masterton (2005); Crosslinks, Pataka Museum of Arts and Cultures, Wellington (2002); Huia, Te Manawa, Palmerston North (1993)
+PUBLIC EXHIBITIONS: Sleeper Dreamer Space Adventure, Aratoi, Wairarapa Museum of Art and History (2017); Figures in the Landscape, Waiheke Art Gallery, Auckland (2012); The Inimitable Mister Hopkins: The Barry Hopkins Art Collection, Waikato Museum of Art & History, Hamilton (2009); Mind Games: An exhibition of Surrealism in Aotearoa, Hastings City Art Gallery (2009); Wairarapa Review, Aratoi, Wairarapa Museum of Art and History, Masterton (2007); New Work (accompanying exhibition to Extinct Birds of New Zealand book launch), Museum of New Zealand Te Papa Tongarewa, Wellington (2006); Wairarapa Review, Aratoi Wairarapa Museum of Art and History, Masterton (2005); Crosslinks, Pataka Museum of Arts and Cultures, Wellington (2002); REAL VISION, Robert McDougall, Christchurch Art Gallery (1993); Huia, Te Manawa, Palmerston North (1993)